 You may know it as the restrooms or toilets.
 In Ireland they are called "the jacks".
 If you arrive in a pub you might ask the barman "Where's your jacks?" & they'll point you in the right direction."

-"Stall the ball for a minute" is a playful way of asking someone to slow down; either literally, or just in conversation.
+'Stall the ball' or 'stall it' is a playful way of asking someone to slow down; either literally, or just in conversation.

 If you're on tour, it's acceptable to shout out to your guide,

-"Can you stall the ball please - I want to get a few photos here"
+"Can you stall the ball for a minute please - I want to get a few photos here"

 33 and a third